 8. Store your shoes properly

 Keep your dust bags and shoe boxes and use them to store your nice shoes.
-Once your shoes have dried out for a day, slip them back into their dust bags or boxes.
-This not only protects them, but it also makes organization in your closet easier.
+Once they have dried out for a day, slip them back into their dust bags or boxes.
+This not only protects them, but also makes organization in your closet easier.

 9. Use shoe polish

-10. Throw canvas shoes in the washing machine
+10. Throw canvas sneakers in the washing machine

 Canvas sneakers with rubber soles can be cleaned in the washing machine anytime they get dirty.
 Just make sure to put them out to dry in the sun, not the dryer.